The tennis courts at Ogden Park will be closed June 5th through mid-July for resurfacing and repairs.

 New Hanover County and the City of Wilmington have commissioned a Parks and Gardens Master Plan Survey as part of an effort to update the existing plan.
 Community input is an important part of this process and helps the county to best tailor the plan to reflect the community’s desires and needs.

 A random sampling of residents have been invited to take a survey, and these responses will provide statistically valid results.
 If you received one of these surveys in the mail earlier this month, it isn’t too late to respond.
-In addition, the County invites all residents to provide feedback and input through an open-link survey available at www.newhanoversurvey.org/open.
+In addition, the County invites all residents to provide feedback and input through an open-link survey available at www.newhanoversurvey.org/open. (this survey is now closed)

 The results of this survey will provide critical information in determining community values, satisfaction levels, needs and priorities, and demographics for the County’s long-term planning efforts.
 Questions will be asked about what types of programs, facilities, and services residents want in their parks system and where priorities should be placed.